smaxerene/smaxerene/README.md

 <h1 align="center">Hi, I am Samantha!
 Welcome to my GitHub ✨</h2>

 📚 Software Engineering student at Massey University <br>
-💻 I'm currently using Kotlin (Mobile App Development), C++ (Artificial Intelligence), and Java for this semester (S2FS) <br>
+💻 Currently final exam season <br>
-💼 Currently working on a Software Engineering Group Capstone Project with FMG (Resource Planning Software)<br>
+💼 Currently doing self-directed learning about Data (Analytics, Science, and Engineering)<br>
 🔍 I'm actively looking for an internship or graduate programmes in New Zealand, preferably in Auckland <br>
 🔧 Every project has more room for improvement 🫶 <br>